Get insider access

 4. Best Portable Blender For Camping

 If you're looking for a battery-powered blender for your next RV or camping trip, try the Cuisinart EvolutionX Cordless Rechargeable Personal Blender.
 This model is bigger and less portable than previous picks but also more powerful, making it a good choice for camping, road trips, and other situations where you don't have constant access to an outlet.
-This blender's blade assembly, motor base, and jar are all separate pieces, so you'll have to store or carry the motor base when using the jar as a travel cup.
+It has an advertised battery life of about 20 minutes, the longest on this list.
+Its blade assembly, motor base, and jar are all separate pieces, so you'll have to store or carry the motor base when using the jar as a travel cup.
 That makes cleaning a bit easier since you can clean the blades without worrying about damaging the motor base with water.

-The manufacturer advertises a 20-minute battery life, the longest on the list.
-It makes a reasonably smooth blend of fruits and vegetables.
-It leaves a few more grains behind than the Ninja Blast but processes ingredients faster.
-It's also the most versatile blender on this list: it's the only one to make smooth, spreadable nut butter with a 'full batch' of two cups.
+This blender makes a reasonably smooth blend of fruits and vegetables; it leaves a few more grains behind than the Ninja Blast but processes ingredients faster.
+It's also the most versatile model on this list, as it's the only one that can make smooth, spreadable nut butter with a 'full batch' of two cups.
 Of course, battery-powered blenders aren't ideal for difficult blends since they take a lot of time and deplete the battery faster.
-However, this one is a good option if you need a blender for your camper or cabin and want more power and versatility.
+However, this is a good option if you need a blender for your camper or cabin and want more power and versatility.

 See our review